What's in this article?

 - A shift in practice areas and case focus

-- The presentation of partners and attorneys needs to be better online
+- A better presentation of partners and attorneys online

 In this section of our digital plan, we’re trying to determine and document the following: